 If you can’t find cannellini beans, good substitutes are great northern or white kidney beans.
 There seems to be very little difference between them.

-Escarole substitutes are easy and also not.
+Escarole substitutes are easy and also not so easy.
 Some of these are much more pungent than escarole, especially cooked.
 Arugula, radicchio, kale, mustard greens, chard and chicory should be okay.
 Cooked kale is really nasty though.

-To un-vegetarian-ize it, adding cooked ground chicken would be fantastic.
+To un-vegetarian-ize it, adding cooked ground, cubed, or shredded chicken would be fantastic.